Alfred L. Nuttall, Ph.D., Director

 John V. Brigande, Ph.D.

-John V. Brigande, Ph.D. is an Associate Professor at the Oregon Hearing Research Center.
+John V. Brigande, Ph.D. is a Professor at the Oregon Hearing Research Center.

-- Associate Professor of Cell, Developmental, and Cancer Biology
+- Professor of Cell, Developmental, and Cancer Biology

 John V. Brigande's introduction to neuroscience formally began in Thomas N. Seyfried's lab at Boston College where his Master's work focused on reactive astrocytosis in a mouse model of human temporal lobe epilepsy.
 Brigande then transitioned to developmental neurobiology for his doctoral work again with Dr. Seyfried studying glycosphinogolipid biosynthesis in the organogenesis-stage mouse embryo.
 His doctoral studies ignited a passion for mammalian development that was fostered by postdoctoral training in developmental genetics with Karen Artzt at the University of Texas at Austin and in auditory development with Donna M. Fekete at Purdue University.
 Brigande began his assistant professorship in the Oregon Hearing Research Center in July 2003 and was promoted to associate professor in 2009.
 Brigande joined the Hearing Health Foundation's Hearing Restoration Project in 2011 and works on the definition of mouse model systems to test candidate genes for hair cell regeneration.